resendislab/mb-PHENIX/README.md

 ### How to use

+The user needs to have knowledge of how to use of pandas and numpy libraries, this implies that the user has python knowledge.
+Any free course, cursera or udeamy course can be used to learn faster this python libraries, for recent users please go in here  [click here](https://www.udemy.com/share/101WaU3@3A6uj9QXHRFfZxf59mg8aLG7J1eXrfzT5RKo5SO1VRl9RxsqCEINIxSf67WH3GsG/) to learn the basics.

-You need first to uses UMAP (non-linear dimensional reducion) in a supervised manner  more information in here [click here](https://umap-learn.readthedocs.io/en/latest/supervised.html)
+mb-PHENIX is based manly of the use of UMAP, so the abundance matrix need to be transformed into a lower dimensionality using UMAP if data has no cluster strucutre please use UMAP in superviced manner, more information in here [click here](https://umap-learn.readthedocs.io/en/latest/supervised.html)

 The main implementation of this code is available in `umap.parametric_umap` in the [UMAP repository](https://github.com/lmcinnes/umap) (v0.5+).
 Most people reading this will want to use that code, and can ignore this repository.